Toeplitz Momentary Symbols: definition, results, and limitations in the spectral analysis of Structured Matrices: Toeplitz momentary symbols: definition, results, and limitations

 \begin{example}

-In this example we study a bivarate problem, from a space-time discontinuous Galerkin discretization~\cite[Example 6.2]{benedusi181}.
+In this example we study a bivariate problem, from a space-time discontinuous Galerkin discretization~\cite[Example 6.2]{benedusi181}.
 Time is considered the first variable and the corresponding discretization parameter is $N$.
 The second variable is in space, discretized by the parameter $n$.
-Hence, we denote $\mathbf{n}=(N,n-1)$, and the resulting matrix has the form,
+Hence, as in \cite[Example 6.2]{benedusi181}, we set $\mathbf{n}=(N,n-1)$, and the resulting matrix has the form \begin{linenomath*}